RSS feed

 Posted in Parenting

-Encouraging Words: The Secret of Good Teaching, Good Parenting, Good Management
+Encouraging Words: A Valuable Secret of Good Teaching, Good Parenting, Good Management

 How To Be A Good Parent, A Good Teacher, A Good Manager by Gene Griessman, Ph.D.
 Do this. and you will be successful: help the person in your care see himself/herself as successful.
 One of my favorite authors is Florence … Continue reading